slamora/brackets-wiki/Troubleshooting.md

 ##Permissions

-If Brackets won't launch, check the permissions of the main executable files.
-On Mac OS X and Cygwin on Windows, they should be:
+If Brackets won't launch, check the permissions of the main executable files (`bin/mac/Brackets.app/Contents/MacOS/Brackets` on Mac).
+On Mac OS X and Cygwin on Windows, they should be: `drwxr-xr-x`.
+To fix permissions, use a command like `chmod +x bin/mac/Brackets.app/Contents/MacOS/Brackets`.
-    drwxr-xr-x

 Some archiving programs, such as [Keka](http://www.kekaosx.com/en/) don't appear to preserve file permissions when unarchiving zip files.
 (More info [here](https://github.com/adobe/brackets/issues/1158)).
 If you run into this issue on Mac, try to unarchive the zip file by using Finder.

 ## Cache
 If you had previous used Brackets, your cache may have information that is conflicting with the most recent version.
 [Find your cache folder](https://github.com/adobe/brackets/wiki/Cache-Folder) and delete the cache.